ryzeon-dev/wws/README.md

     -a | --accept CODES       List of status codes to accept, comma separated (default is 200,201,202,203,204,205,206,207,208)
     -f | --follow             Follow redirects
-    -h | --help               Show this message and exit -t | --threads THREADS    Number of parallel threads, default is 8
+    -h | --help               Show this message and exit -r | --reject CODES       List of status codes to reject, comma separated; if specified, the accepted list is ignored -t | --threads THREADS    Number of parallel threads, default is 8
 ```